splusk/rave.editor/README.md

 `ant install`

+* Search and download a color dark theme, I like this one:

+`https://raw.github.com/guari/eclipse-ui-theme/master/com.github.eclipseuitheme.themes.updatesite`

-* Start eclipse and install the dark theme:
+* Start eclipse and install the dark theme

 `Help > Install New Software...`

-`https://raw.github.com/guari/eclipse-ui-theme/master/com.github.eclipseuitheme.themes.updatesite`

-* To fix other fonts and colors install the *dws_darktheme_pref.epf*
+* Fixing fonts and colors for other editors

-(this file is found in the resource folder of this project)
+Some editors do not play well with dark themes (for example python).
+So to fix this you can install a preference file that will try to resolve these gaps.
+This preference file is found in the **resource** folder of this project and is called **dws_darktheme_pref.epf**.

 `File > Import... then select General > Preferences`